-- Reports must be received in the Wake County Revenue Department, or postmarked by the U.S. Postal Service, by the twentieth day of the month following the month in which the tax accrues.
+Reports must be filed online or postmarked by the U.S. Postal Service by the twentieth day of the month following the month in which the tax accrues.
 Metered mail is considered to be received as of the date the remittance is received in this office.

-- The tax shown to be due must be paid with the report or penalties will be charged.
-See North Carolina General Statute (NCGS) 105.236 for information regarding penalties.
+The tax shown to be due must be paid with the report or penalties will be charged.
+See NCGS 105.236 for information regarding penalties.

-- Remittance should be made by check or money order made payable to the Wake County Revenue Department.
+If remitted by mail, your check or money order should be made payable to the Wake County Revenue Department.
 One check for all locations will be accepted; however, a separate report for each location must be filed.

-- If you do not owe any tax for a month, you must file a report showing "No Tax Due."
+If you do not owe any tax for a month, you must file a "Zero Due Return" using the online system or mail a report showing "No Tax Due" to our office.

 As provided in NCGS 160A-208.1, a return filed with the Wake County Revenue Department shall not be considered a public record and information contained in a return may not be disclosed except as required by law.